 Zhongyi Temple Introduction

-The Zhongyi Temple, located in Beitou, Lukang, was established in the 55th year of the Qianlong period (1790) when incense from Quanzhou in mainland China was offered.
-Initially, it followed a system of rotating furnace masters from local households for worship.
-In the 3rd year of the Daoguang period (1823), the temple was built for worship.
-The exterior of the Zhongyi Temple is magnificent, with marble walls adorned with verses from renowned local calligraphers and poets.
-It also features intricately crafted wooden altars and a plaque reading "Yi Yong Jing Zhong."
-The overall decoration of the temple uses many vibrant colors, making it quite splendid.
+The Zhongyi Temple in Lugang Beitou, which was brought from Quanzhou, China, began its worship in the 55th year of the Qianlong reign (1790).
+Initially, it was honored by a system where different households took turns as the temple's furnace masters, and later a temple was built for worship in the 3rd year of the Daoguang reign (1823).
+The temple's exterior is magnificent, with marble walls inscribed with poems from famous local calligraphers and poets of Lugang, along with intricately crafted wooden altars and a plaque that reads "Yiyong Jingzhong."
+The overall decoration of the temple features many vibrant colors, making it quite splendid.